Skip to main content

 Adapter Configuration

-Some adapters require per-product configuration.
+Some adapters require per-template configuration.
 For example, SMS needs a Twilio phone number.

 Config Schema